 2006 started out as the year of I Dream of Jeannie, and ended with a return to television.
 Hagman was re-united with his Jeannie co-star Barbara Eden for five performances of Love Letters in Florida and New York.
 They also promoted the first season DVD release together.
 Later that year, Larry Hagman was featured in a five episode story arc on the fourth season of Nip/Tuck.
 In this role, Hagman showed his mastery of comedy and drama and his great skill in blending the two.

 Larry Hagman devoted much time to fund-raising efforts and personal appearances for a wide variety of charities he supported.
 He was a big proponent of alternative energy, particularly solar and biodiesel.
-He had a hybrid car, a Toyota Prius, and an electric car he drove around town near his second home in Santa Monica, CA. His entire Ojai ranch is run on solar power, generated by the largest residential solar electric system in the United States.
+He had a hybrid car, a Toyota Prius, and an electric car he drove around town near his second home in Santa Monica, CA. His entire Ojai ranch was run on solar power, generated by the largest residential solar electric system in the United States.
 This system, and a tour of Hagman's home, was featured on Ed Begley Jr.'s environmental reality show Living with Ed in 2007.
 Hagman appeared in the 2008 documentary Fuel promoting biodiesel as an alternative to oil-based fuels.

 In 2008, Larry's wife Maj was diagnosed with Alzheimer's disease.
 Sadly, this eventually robbed her of the ability to travel with Larry.
 He remained devoted to Maj and her care, and supported charities funding resarch into this heartbreaking disease.